ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 If you tap on a product from the **Ordered** tab, you'll be shown further information about it here.

-This includes revealing its unique code, barcode and GTIN, if present, as well as how many instances of it will be executed.
+This includes revealing its part number and additional codes, if present, as well as ordered/executed quantities.

 If more lots are present, the **ordered-executed** ratio will be distributed based on the **FEFO** (first expire - first out) principle.